hariomahlawat/ProjectManagement/docs/infrastructure-services.md

 Background worker that permanently deletes soft-deleted to-do items after a retention period.
 The retention window is configured via `Todo:RetentionDays` in `appsettings.json` (defaults to 7 days) and the worker safely handles cancellation tokens.

 ### `Services/LoginAnalyticsService`
 Calculates percentile lines and flags odd login events for the admin scatter chart.
-It loads `AuthEvents` from the database, applies working-hour rules and returns points annotated with reasons for anomalies.
+It loads `AuthEvents` from the database, joins them to user records to supply friendly names (falling back to email or "(deleted)"), applies working-hour rules and returns points annotated with reasons for anomalies.

 ### `Services/LoginAggregationWorker`
 Nightly background service that aggregates the previous day's successful logins into `DailyLoginStats` to keep reporting queries fast.